What is pancreatic cancer?

 - Medical oncologist- prescribes and coordinates the course of chemotherapy.

 - Cancer nurses- assist with treatment and provide information and support throughout your treatment.

 - Other allied health professionals- such as social workers, pharmacists and counsellors.

 Screening for pancreatic cancer

-There is currently no screening for pancreatic cancer available in Australia.
+There is currently no national screening program for pancreatic cancer available in Australia.

 Preventing pancreatic cancer

 People with certain risk factors are more likely to develop pancreatic cancer.
 Not smoking or quitting smoking reduces your risk.
 Smokers are two to three times more likely to develop pancreatic cancer.